 New Hampshire RSA 79-A:1 states that it is in the public interest to encourage preservation of open space by conserving forest and other natural resources.
-There are a number of mechanisms to accomplish conserving forest lands which have been used in the region.
+There are a few mechanisms to accomplish conserving forest lands available and which have been used in the region.